HCPSS/schoolsites-help/docs/clone-content.md

+---
+tags:
+  - new
+---
 # Clone Content

 You can easily create new content based on old content using the new *Clone* feature.
 You can clone content from the:

 ## Context Menu